onedata/nagios-plugins-onedata/README.md

 ### How the probes work
 Each of Onedata services (Onezone, Oneprovider) expose an endpoint with health data in XML for all worker processes running on a given site (each Onedata service can have mutliple worker processes running in parallel for higher performance and reliability).

+By default all Onedata service provide this information on port `6666` so it must be ensured that this port is opened on the Onedata sites to the nodes where Nagios monitoring probes are executed.

 An example XML output for a Onezone service is below:
 ```xml
 <?xml version="1.0"?>